-A zone 3 garden can be a challenge to maintain.
+A climate zone 3 garden can be a challenge to maintain.
 Zone 3 winters can reach well below subzero temperatures, and with the cold also comes harsh freezes, high winds, and dry air.
-But curating a thriving summer garden in this region is definitely possible, and you can take protective measures that don’t involve keeping your plants inside at all times.
-If you’re a zone 3 gardener, keep reading to learn about the suitable plants for your region and how to safeguard them against extreme weather.
+But planting a thriving summer garden in this region is possible, and you can take protective measures that don’t involve keeping your plants inside at all times.
+If you’re a zone 3 gardener, here are the most suitable plants for your region and tips on how to safeguard them against extreme weather.

 First and foremost, let’s get into the nitty-gritty of what a climate zone is.
 Essentially, the United States Department of Agriculture (USDA) has divided the country into 13 climate zones based on annual minimum temperature ranges.
 Zone 1 faces the coldest winters, while zone 13 experiences the warmest ones.
 On store labels, plant retailers will often indicate the zone range where a plant is perennial — that is, where it can enjoy more than one growing season.